-overning Board.
-Advisory Board only c Il be a communication protocol for all t
+have direct communication to the Governing Board.
+Advisory Board only communicates when asked for support only.
+Applicant stated that there will be a communication protocol for all three entities.
+This structure strengthens the applicant's plan.
+Weaknesses:

 None

-Section III.B: Performance Manage ment
+Section III.B: Performance Managem ent

-☑ Meets the Standard ☐ Does Not Meet the Standard ☐ Falls Far Below the Standard
+☐ Does Not Meet the Standard ☐ Falls Far Below the Standard

-Criterion III.B.1 (including sub-crite ria a through c)
+Criterion III.B.1 (including sub-criteria a a through c)

 Strengths:

 None

 Weaknesses:

-B-1-c: Response was weak - didn't h it the "comprehensive and effective" of corrective plan criteria targets.
+B-1-c: Response was weak - didn't hit the "comprehensive and effective" corrective plan criteria targets.

 Criterion III.B.2

 Strengths:

 None

 Weaknesses:

-esponse should have provided more xpectations would define whether the
+Response was underdeveloped.
+A more "thoughtful" and "appropriate" response should have provided more specific detail elaborating on what kinds of assessments or what kinds of expectations would define whether the treasurer was or was not productive.

 Criterion III.B.3

 Strengths:

-NOT APPLICABLE as the applicant is not currently proposing a school speci fic measure.
+NOT APPLICABLE as the applicant is no ot currently proposing a school specif ic measure.

 Weaknesses:

 NOT APPLICABLE

 Section III.C: Ongoing Operations

-Meets the Standard ☐ Does Not Meet the Standard ☐ Falls Far Below the Standard
+☐ Does Not Meet the Standard ☐ Falls Far Below the Standard

+Criterion III.C.1

+Strengths:

+None

+Weaknesses: